The Secret to Happiness… Is Just Love

-About 60 of the original 724 men in both studies are still alive.
+As of 2017, about 60 of the original 724 men in both studies are still alive.
 Sometimes, like with Camille, their deaths affect Vaillant.
 But most of the time, his researcher’s eye sees 70-odd years of data, ready to be combined with hundreds of other data points to create a picture of something bigger and more meaningful.

 That picture helps debunk long-held beliefs, like the idea that your identity becomes fixed by age 30.
 Or that attending an Ivy League school and achieving your biggest goals protects you from depression or mental illness.

 The men who helped create this picture were doctors, lawyers and scientists.
 They were also homeless, jobless and suffering from mental illnesses that weren’t apparent in smiling class photos.
-Bradlee, the longtime Post editor, begins his memoir, Good Life, with his first visit to the study, where a psychiatrist first described him as, “[having] a rather immature, emotional and romantic outlook on what he wants to do.”
+Bradlee, the longtime Post editor, begins his memoir, Good Life, with his first visit to the study, where a psychiatrist described him as, “[having] a rather immature, emotional and romantic outlook on what he wants to do.”

 An increasingly “romantic” and confused Bradlee was similarly described at a six-month follow-up.
 Later he would lead a team of journalists to uncover one of the biggest presidential scandals in history.

 Vaillant says that’s why this study is so powerful and so rare.
 Life is an album, not a snapshot.
 You can’t look at a single photo of someone’s life and understand the ebbs and flows of their maturity and growth.
 Just as Camille’s search for love and healing brought him peace, the opposite was also true.
-One participant, a Harvard legacy from a wealthy family, excelled in class, thrived in sports, debate and social events.
+One participant, a Harvard legacy from a wealthy family, excelled in class and thrived in sports, debate and social events.
 He later ran several successful companies and earned more than a respectable living.
-He lost everything to alcoholism and died after falling down stairs drunk.
+He lost everything to alcoholism and died after falling down the stairs while drunk.

 “We can’t choose our childhoods, but the story of Godfrey Minot Camille reveals that bleak ones do not doom us,” Vaillant writes in Triumphs of Experience.
 “If you follow lives long enough, people adapt and they change, and so do the factors that affect healthy adjustment.”

-Valliant has dedicated his life to the study, and it shows.
+Vaillant has dedicated his life to the study, and it shows.
 He’s no longer director, but he’s still very much involved.
 He interviewed the Harvard men for his latest book, Heaven on My Mind, which explores whether people become more religious and spiritual with age (they don’t).
 He’s explored whether Alcoholics Anonymous is more effective than drug therapy (it is) and why long marriages don’t survive out of happiness or romantic love, but rather knowing that you can count on your partner when it really matters.

 “I could give you example after example, but it’s following people for long periods of time that you find out what’s important,” Vaillant says.
 “And it’s not what you think.”

-Robert Waldinger, Ph.D., is director of the second phase of the study, which looks at the wives, children and grandchildren of the Grant and Glueck men.
+Robert Waldinger, Ph.D., is director of the second phase of the study, which looks at the children of the Grant and Glueck men.
 Like the three directors before him, he has his own theories to prove.
 But the recipe of a good life, like always, remains the same: Foster and cherish positive relationships.
 Your life depends on it.

 “Loneliness kills,” Waldinger says.
 “It’s as powerful as smoking or alcoholism.”

-So with 79 years of data supporting such a simple idea, why do we let miscommunication break down our marriages and divide our families?
+So with over 80 years of data supporting such a simple idea, why do we let miscommunication break down our marriages and divide our families?
 Why do we let friendships fade?
 Because working at relationships every day is hard.
 Vaillant, who has been divorced three times and endured long periods of strained relationships with his children, knows this more than most.